Joiry/HSL_Carp/slurm.md

 $ ls -1
 ~~~

-note, I replaced "compress" with "gzip" - this isn't necessary, but I like to include what command, program or script I used in the name of the log files
+Note, I replaced "compress" with "gzip" - this isn't necessary, but I like to include what command, program or script I used in the name of the log files

-before moving to the next part of the slurm lesson, let's take a look at these compressed files
+Before moving to the next part of the slurm lesson, let's take a look at these compressed files
-some commands and programs can decompress gzip files on the fly
+Some commands and programs can decompress gzip files on the fly

 ~~~
 $ less Control_A.fastq.gz